luizgfranca/synthreon/docs/getting-started.md

 For the tool development you can currently choose between Node.js or Bun.
 Although Bun is highly recommended.

-The following instructions are for bun, you can install Bun following the instructions in [https://bun.sh](https://bun.sh).
+The following instructions are for Bun, you can install Bun following the instructions in [https://bun.sh](https://bun.sh).
 But doing the equivalent using Node.js with Yarn or NPM should also be possible.

 First create your new project and enter its directory:
 ```